tanenbaum/go-fmi/README.md

 As this will generate a shared object file the `FMI2_FUNCTION_PREFIX` is not set.
 A tool will dynamically load this library and manually export function symbols.

+## Integration Tests

+Integration tests use the Python 3.x [fmpy](https://github.com/CATIA-Systems/FMPy) library.

+Install these dependencies before validating the FMU.

+Run `make integration-test` to execute the integration tests.